Skip to Main Content

 Drinks at Altitude: What Pokhara's Resort Bar Scene Has Become

 Pokhara has always occupied a different register from Kathmandu.
 Where the capital runs on density and noise, Nepal's second city is built around stillness: Phewa Lake in the foreground, the Annapurna massif stacked behind it, and a traveller population that has just come off a trekking route or is about to start one.
 That context shapes how the bar culture here operates.
-You are not in a city competing for cocktail credibility on a global stage.
-You are somewhere that earns its reputation through framing, through the quality of the pause it offers, and through drinks that respect the altitude and the hour.
+Pokhara's resort bars earn their reputation through framing, through the quality of the pause it offers, and through drinks that respect the altitude and the hour.

 Resort bars in Nepal's lakeside tier have developed along a particular line over the past decade.
 As international trekking traffic grew more experienced and more selective, the expectation at the bar counter shifted.
 The old formula of bottled beer and spirit-forward pours for exhausted hikers gave way, at the better addresses, to something with more intention: local botanicals, spirits sourced from Himalayan distillers, and a format that treats the view as part of the programme rather than a distraction from it.
-The Bar and Lounge at Himalayan Hideaway Resort Pokhara sits inside that evolution.
+The Bar and Lounge at Himalayan Hideaway Resort Pokhara is a bar in Pokhara, Nepal, at price tier 3.

 The Setting as Part of the Programme